-Debbie began her four-year term on council on January 1, 2018.
-She loves Camden because she has lived here all her life and so has her husband, Larry.
-Married to Larry for for 51 years, they have two sons. and the Hickmans attend Christ Commission Temple.
+Debbie began on council on January 1, 2018 and was re-elected to a second term beginning 2022.
+She loves Camden and has lived here all her life, and so has her husband, Larry.
+Married for 51 years, they have two sons and the Hickmans attend Christ Commission Temple.
 Debbie previously served on the Camden Bicentennial Committee and the Camden Beautification Committee.
-She currently serves on the Camden Comeback Committee
+She currently serves on the Camden Comeback Committee, in instrumental in that group's organization of the annual Black Walnut Festival and is very active in Camden events and activities.

-Toni Keesler has been a council member since 2018 and currently serves as the Council's.
-Toni has worked at the Preble County District Library Camden Branch for 20 yrs.
-She served on Camden's Bicentennial Committee and is currently on the Camden Beautification Committee.
+Toni Keesler has been a council member since 2018 and currently serves as the Council's Vice Mayor.
+Toni has worked at the Preble County District Library Camden Branch more than 20 yrs.
+She previously served on Camden's Bicentennial Committee and is currently on the Camden Beautification Committee.
 She enjoys cooking, baking and reading, and believes living in a small town means you know everyone from every corner of town.
-Living in Camden has afforded me the opportunity to get involved in my community and make wonderful friends.
+Living in Camden has afforded her the opportunity to get involved in the community and to make wonderful friends.

-Judy is married another Camden resident Dan Michael in 1989.
+Judy Michael is a long-time Camden Council member and has been married married to long-time Camden resident Dan Michael since 1989.
 She retired as General Manager of the Elms Hotel in Oxford, OH after more than 15 years and currently (and joyfully) serves as Secretary for the First Southern Baptist Church in Camden.
 Judy has served on Camden Village Council under Mayors Gerry Wood, Gordon Flora, Ted Ashman, Dan Michael and Lisa Moss and now, Karen Moss.
-She's served on the Camden Day Committee (golf outing) multiple times and she is a Loyal Cincinnati Bengals fan through feast and famine years and has attended both Bengal Super Bowls!
+She's served on the Camden Day Committee (golf outing) multiple times and she is a loyal Cincinnati Bengals fan through feast and famine years and has attended both Bengal Super Bowls!